czmizogaki/MMBlurDialogView/README.md

 QuartzCore.framework
 Accelerate.framework
-Additionally in your project, under the Build Phases tab, expand Compile Sources and add BlurDialogView.m.
+Additionally in your project, under the Build Phases tab, expand Compile Sources and add MMBlurDialogView.m.

 ## Usage
-The simplest way to get up and running with BlurDialogView is to display a default view.
+The simplest way to get up and running with MMBlurDialogView is to display a default view.
 Inside of your view controller, write the following code:

 ``` objective-c
     BlurDialogView *modal;